rb643/fieldtrip_restingState/README.md

 ### Platform note
 Although this should be platform independent it has only been tested on a 64-bit Windows 8 Pro systems, with Matlab 2014B.
 If possible I have attempted to avoid using system specific file separators, but there is always a chance one has slipped through and makes the script throw errors.

+### Still to do
+* Create some statistical analysis scripts
+* Add in some plotting for visual inspection